 Not too long ago, my osteopath told me I needed to take my overstuffed wallet out of my back pocket and ditch it.
 It was pretty ratty anyway; almost worn through in places.
 I shopped around for a replacement but just couldn’t find anything just right.
 I needed to carry my drivers license, registration, proof of insurance, disabled parking card, and medical insurance card as well as some cash, at least one debit card, and a couple grocery discount cards.
 That was about as much as I could slim down.
 I had about three times that much stuff in the old wallet, not including the receipts, notes, and other paperwork.
 It was basically a traveling file cabinet.
 What I finally decided to do was design a little 18th century style mens’ pocketbook based on the construction of my early VA shot pouch and several original cloth pocketbooks that I had seen.

-As I was work for myself for free, I tooled every exposed surface.
+I tooled every exposed surface.
 The outside is decorated with typically English stamped geometric designs consisting mainly of diagonal lines and stamped stars.
 The inside panels are tooled with fraktur designs.
 The stain is vinegar and iron.

 Download the pattern here if you would like to make the pocketbook yourself.